xoiram/smartair-mqtt/README.md

 # smartair-mqtt
-utility to for polling smartairs "hub" and publishing it to mqtt in a format home assistant understands
+utility to for polling smartairs "hub" and publishing it to mqtt in a format home assistant understands.
+It polls the IAM every 60 seconds, and if it detects a change, it publishes that result to mqtt.

 # Compability
 Tested against a VTR-100 with the Internet access module (IAM).
 Might work against other models, or it might just break them.